StevenKehrli/Trelnex/Trelnex.Core.Amazon/README.md

 &nbsp;

-`DynamoCommandProvider` is an `ICommandProvider` that uses Amazon DynamoDB as a backing store, providing scalable, highly available NoSQL database capabilities.
+`DynamoDataProvider` is an `IDataProvider` that uses Amazon DynamoDB as a backing store, providing scalable, highly available NoSQL database capabilities.

-#### DynamoCommandProvider - Dependency Injection
+#### DynamoDataProvider - Dependency Injection

-The `AddDynamoCommandProviders` method takes a `Action<ICommandProviderOptions>` `configureCommandProviders` delegate.
-This delegate configures the necessary `ICommandProvider` instances for the application.
+The `AddDynamoDataProviders` method takes a `Action<IDataProviderOptions>` `configureDataProviders` delegate.
+This delegate configures the necessary `IDataProvider` instances for the application.

 ```csharp
     public static void Add(